 Another thing to consider is your ham: make sure to use one that has the lowest carb count you can find.
 Avoid all glazed hams: they're full of sugar.

 Finally, let's talk about Miracle Whip.
 It's not mayonnaise.
-And it's full of sugar, so it's right out.
+And it's full of sugar, so don't use it.
+Only opt for real mayonnaise.

 If you're not concerned about carb counts, leftover Orange Bourbon Glazed Ham is delicious in this ham spread.